theodoreOnzGit/thermodynamics-notes/basics/common.typ

 To obtain:
 $ (tilde(V)_3/tilde(V)_4) = (tilde(V)_2/tilde(V)_1)  $

+Note that this volume ratio is derived based on a key constraint: that the entropy of the state 1 is equal to state 4, and the entropy of state 3 is equal to state 2.
+In essence, we cannot decrease entropy, therefore, we cannot expand our gas indefinitely and get extra work.
+This is how the second law comes into play in the Carnot Cycle.

 Thus, the logarithms cancel out, and we should get the Carnot Efficiency formula @Cengel2011:

 $ eta_"max,Carnot" = 1 - T_C/T_H $

 = Isentropic Relations